Armadale Masters Swimming Club trains at the Armadale Fitness and Aquatic Centre.

-If you require any other information or would just like to discuss swimming with us, please feel free to contact any of the following people.
+If you require any other information or would just like to discuss swimming with us, please feel free to contact any of the people on our contacts page.

 Do you have a coach?